 While finishing up the year, make sure you reserve some time to think about the start of the next year – these 4 tips come from afterschool directors, program coordinators, and Kinderlime:

-New Students.
 You probably have a process in place for the new wave of students who will join your afterschool program either this summer or next year.
 Comb it over.
 Make sure the onboarding process is as simple and as intuitive as possible.
 You were inevitably asked a few specific questions at the start of this past school year.
 Add those answers to your welcome newsletter, email, or packet.

-Speak with colleagues.
 Speak with the head of your afterschool program, or the rest of your team, around what they expect for the upcoming year.
 Make sure you are all on the same page.
 Expectations and procedure should all be smoothed out on both ends.
 You want to ensure a smooth transition into the following year

 Additionally, speak with colleagues at other afterschool programs.
 Find out how they approach the new school year and some of the tips, trick, tools they use to ensure everything runs smoothly.
 They may have some ideas or tools which could benefit future you.

-Technology is constantly being created and enhanced for a reason.
+It’s constantly being created and enhanced for a reason.
 To HELP you.
 Your phone is now your all-in-one tool.
 You use a computer, because typewriters are exhausting and paper is impractical.
 So why not try to enhance aspects of your job and your afterschool program to make your life (and the lives of your staff and parents) easier.

 Afterschool management software companies, like Kinderlime, were designed with you in mind.
 We provide program management to help minimize paperwork and streamline the nuances of your program allowing you to focus on the things you love about your job.
 We want to help future you just a little bit happier and more satisfied in your work.